 Step 3 – Connect to PostgreSQL

 After installing the PostgreSQL database server, by default, it creates a user ‘postgres’ with role ‘postgres’.
 Also creates a system account with the same name ‘postgres’.
 So to connect to Postgres server, log in to your system as user postgres and connect database.

 sudo su - postgres psql

 Now you are logged in to PostgreSQL database server.
-To check login info use following command from database command prompt.
+To check login info use following command from the database command prompt.

 To disconnect from PostgreSQL database command prompt just type below command and press enter.
 It will return you back to the Ubuntu command prompt.